LivePersonInc/knowledge-center-archive/pages/documents/Bots & Automation/Post-conversation-survey(overview).md

 date: 2019-02-18 13:54:54 +0000

 ---
-The Post Conversation Survey Bot gives brands the ability to collect feedback from consumers at the end of a conversation, without utilizing the time of a human agent.
+The post conversation survey Bot gives brands the ability to collect feedback from consumers at the end of a conversation, without utilizing the time of a human agent.
 The bot can ask specialized questions, designed to provide CSAT, FCR and NPS metrics for the brand, questions that reflect a brand’s custom KPIs, or free text questions.
 This feature is ideal for brands to measure agent and skill performance and identify opportunities to improve on quality targets.

 ![](/img/post-conversation-survey.gif)